icyJoseph/async-ops/README.md

 When the length matches the desired length, apply the callback or return the array.

+See the [Demo](https://icyjoseph.github.io/async-ops/) and notice how in Asynchronous mode the clock keeps ticking!

 ```js
 export async function buildArrayAsync(length, elems, callback, timeout = 200) {
   let index = 0;